Thomas Pheasant

 Managing an interiors firm is 75% business and 25% creative.

-There are many contemporary designers that have inspired me over the years.
-Vincent Van Duysen, John Pawson, Renzo Piano, Tadao Ando, Jean Nouvel, Joseph Dirand, are a few that come to mind.
+There are many contemporary designers who have inspired me over the years.
+Vincent Van Duysen, John Pawson, Renzo Piano, Tadao Ando, Jean Nouvel, and Joseph Dirand are a few that come to mind.

 I have a large collection of gilt bronze boxes by Line Vautrin.
 I have been collecting them over the past 20 years.